Support our Troops and Military Veterans

 Clients are required to be Veterans of the U.S. military and have a diagnosis of Post Traumatic Stress Disorder.

 Pre and Post testing is completed in an effort to continue and build our ongoing study of CranioSacral Therapy and its effectiveness of treating military post-traumatic stress and symptoms such as anxiety, depression, insomnia, pain intensity, pain interference, and quality of life.
-It is imperative we add to our sample size to gain better estimates for statistical power analysis, which is require for submitting grant proposals for funding of research studies.
+It is imperative we add to our sample size to gain better estimates for statistical power analysis, which is required for submitting grant proposals for funding of research studies.

 Test results support CST as effective therapy to assist with: